 Can you speak persuasively when you need it most?
 So you’re awesome at telling your friends your great idea but when it comes to speaking persuasively to your team & your boss it doesn’t come out quite as mellifluously, does it?
 Not exactly the oration it sounded like in your head, is it?

 You’re great at telling your mom or your bestie about yourself but during a job interview it just doesn’t sound as influential, does it?
-Little bit of stuttering here & there?
+A little bit of stuttering here & there?
 Drawing a blank?
 Too many “um”s?
+Talking too fast?

 We’ve established that there’s a difference between how persuasive you are during comfortable situations vs the ones where something can actually come of it.
 We’ve established that 1. you’re not alone & 2. there are good reasons for this.